Recommended word list

 Use resolution when the troubleshooting solution fixes the issue permanently.
 A resolution usually involves file and code changes to correct the problem.
 For example:

-• To resolve this issue, update the .gitlab-ci.yml file.
+• To resolve this issue, edit the .gitlab-ci.yml file.

-• One resolution is to update the .gitlab-ci.yml file.
+• One resolution is to edit the .gitlab-ci.yml file.

 See also workaround.